Marketing and recruitment guidance for School Direct and initial teacher training (ITT) providers.

 - creating a campaign to enable students to recommend friends they think would make a good teacher – ask the Student’s Union and student press for support

 Take advantage of the large network of parents from your own, partner, feeder and neighbouring schools.
 Use parent evenings, school productions and community events to tell them about ITT places.
-Schools can write or text parents asking if they know anyone interested in teaching – amend our example letter to parents letter to suit your school.
+Schools can write or text parents asking if they know anyone interested in teaching.

 - Use our marketing toolkit for materials that you can download, adapt, print and use to market your ITT places.